 On the residential side, more consumers are looking for ways to reduce energy consumption, save money, and go green.
 Today, most utilities are participating only begrudgingly in residential solar and storage markets, although quite a few utilities are playing a supporting role in the growth of electric vehicle infrastructure.
 A conversation with a recent buyer of an electric vehicle, solar roof system, and an energy storage wall revealed the absolute excitement and technological fascination of that customer and their new-found participation in the energy ecosystem.
 The customer’s only comment about the local electric service provider was that they were looking forward to the day when they could fully cut the cord.

 Granted, these are only a few examples of shifting customer aspirations and expectations, but those numbers are growing.
 So how can a utility build this forward-looking view, take concrete steps to understand shifting customer expectations, and build those insights into plans for change?
 Here are a few recommended steps:

 Utilities have made great strides in reacting to the ever-changing competitive landscape in which they operate.
 Investments in customer surveys, journey mapping, and focus groups are a useful first step, but to become more forward-looking, utilities must re-envision their interactions with customers to ensure they are truly understanding their needs.
 By viewing the customer as the center of their business model, utilities can set in motion a transformation that will allow them to offer better service for today, and tomorrow.

-Andy McKenna and Spencer Borison are energy and utilities experts at PA Consulting
+Spencer Borison is an energy and utilities expert at PA Consulting